-In most people, when talking about games and entertainment of the Romans, they pay attention, among others for gladiators’ fights, libraries, theater etc. without going deeper into this subject.
-The above-mentioned pastimes were undoubtedly of great value to the ancient Romans, but they were held once in a while.
-So how did they meet this waiting time?
+Most people talk about Roman fun and entertainment, paying particular attention to gladiator fights, libraries, theatre, etc. The above-mentioned entertainments were undoubtedly of great value to the ancient Romans, but they took place only once in a while.
+So how did they fill this waiting time?

 Some say that for the Romans the most important activity in life was labor – work, so they didn’t have much time for themselves.
 This is not true.
 The Romans in various ways made this (sometimes very long) waiting period more enjoyable.
 Starting from children’s games (i.e. today) in hide and seek and ending with… playing football.
 This is!

-The basic games, everyday activities, Roman society also included ball games (Latin pilus “hair”), which was very diverse, which translates into a huge number of specialized terms, including .:
+The basic games, and everyday activities, of Roman society also included ball games (Latin pilus “hair”), which were very diverse, which translates into a huge number of specialized terms, including .:

 - aporraksis – the winner of the game was a player who was able to bounce the ball with one hand the largest number of times among the participants of the game;